 Multidisciplinary management of a gastric fistula after laparoscopic sleeve gastrectomy

 We present the case of a 23-year-old patient with a BMI of 42 kg / m², hypertension and gonarthrosis who presented for an evaluation regarding bariatric surgery.
 After the preoperative investigations and consults were obtained a laparoscopic sleeve gastrectomy was done.
 The first two postoperative days were uneventful but on day 3 the patient became tachycardic, febrile and purulent fluid was observed on the perigastric drain.
 An abdominal CT was obtained which confirmed the diagnosis of a gastric fistula.
 Reintervention was undertaken with primary laparoscopic suture of the gastric fistula, peritoneal lavage, and drainage.
 Three days after the second surgery the gastric fistula re-opened.
 After interdisciplinary evaluation, a conservation tactic was decided upon and an expandable gastric stent was mounted via an upper endoscopy.
 Seven days after, the stent migrated towards the duodenum so a second stent was mounted.
-The evolution after the second stent was favorable, the drainage tube was extracted 7 days and the gastric stents were extracted at 1month.
-One year after the surgery the patient showed a favorable evolution with considerable weight loss.
+The evolution after the second stent was favourable, the drainage tube was extracted 7 days and the gastric stents were extracted at 1month.
+One year after the surgery the patient showed a favourable evolution with considerable weight loss.
 Post-surgical complications in gastric-sleeve patients warrant extreme care and multidisciplinary management ensures optimal results.

-First picture on the left identifies the gastric fistula with a barium X-ray, the following pictures (2, 3) describe the process of mounting the stent under x-ray guidance and figure 4 demonstrates gastric contention of the barium after the stent was mounted.
+The first picture on the left identifies the gastric fistula with a barium X-ray, the following pictures (2, 3) describe the process of mounting the stent under x-ray guidance and figure 4 demonstrates gastric contention of the barium after the stent was mounted.